 iii.
 “The ancient Christians were for the most part slaves and men of low station; the whole history of the expansion of the church is in reality a progressive victory of the ignorant over the learned, the lowly over the lofty, until the emperor himself laid down his crown before the cross of Christ.”
 (Alford, quoting Olshausen)

 d.
-The end result is plain: That no flesh should glory in His presence.
+That no flesh should glory in His presence: This is the end result.
 No one will stand before God and declare, “I figured You out” or “You did it just like I thought You should.”
 God’s ways are greater and higher, and nothing of the flesh will glory in His presence.

 5. (30-31) True wisdom belongs to the believing.